 - 1/4 teaspoon ground black pepper

-- Fresh chopped parsley or sliced green onion tops, for garnish
+- Garnish: fresh parsley or sliced green onion tops (chopped)

 - First, clarify the butter.
 Melt the butter in a heavy saucepan over low heat.
 Let it simmer until the foam rises to the top.
 Once the butter stops making crackling noises and there is no longer any foam rising to the top, remove from the heat and let it cool slightly.
 Most of the solids will be on the bottom.
 Skim off any foam with a spoon.
 Strain through a cheesecloth-lined strainer.

 - After clarifying the butter, you will have about 4 to 5 tablespoons for the roux.